 "Look, even on the model photo in the studio.
 There's a tiny bit of yellow.
 Cream."
 But he showed it to me under bright sunlight, over Skype.
 He's right.
 It's really, really pale under a lot of light.

 But...
 I'm also right.
-If you folded the cream scarf and took its picture indoors.
+If you folded the cream scarf and took its picture indoors, it looks like a very light beige cashmere scarf.

 Huh.
 Cashmere doesn't quite photograph like other fabrics.